 Obtain & Build

-In reality, the SVC needs other elements in order to be completed.
+In reality, the SVC needs other elements to be completed.
 Even if these elements are not part of the chain: the trigger, or the question, the need that the SVC responds to.

-Every organization will be able to define its own specific value stream starting from the reference Service Value Chain.
+Every organisation will be able to define its specific Value Stream starting from the referenced Service Value Chain.